CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![c, manual](assets/manual-bits/c-m007.png)
 Manual: ck, suckle, cl, close, cr, crutch, ct

-CH is a circle the same size as H. H, CH and WH are described under H. Also see Word Parts for NCH and SCH.
+CH is a circle the same size as H. H, CH and WH are described under H. Note MCH, NCH, SCH have different rules, described with H.

 CHL, CHR: Put the L or R inside the larger circle.
 Observe the L or R lies above/below the vowel line.

 ![alt text](<assets/teach-1-bits/chl, chr-t105.jpg>)\
 Teaching 1: chlo, chro

-xxx sup, transact - ct blend
+CD, CT: Blend, so it looks like a C with a long, very long, bottom.
+This rule isn't stated, but there are many examples in the Dictionary.
+Search for CED.
+(Cricket)

+TCH.
+The T may be omitted.
+(Supplement and Revised)

 ## D